Future Alley Renovation Projects

 Alley renovation uses an asphalt overlay to improve the quality of the pavement surface.
 These projects are necessary to provide high quality alley surfaces and maintain positive alley drainage.
 If this work is not done, it is likely that more expensive and work intensive reconstruction will need to be performed in the future

 Alleys are located throughout the city.

 Construction Start Date:

-Construction will be done during the 2018 construction season.
+Construction will be done on selected alleys each construction season.

 Duration of Construction:

 The renovation work on an alley may extend for up to three days.
 These days are generally not consecutive.
 On the first day, if there is an existing asphalt surface, the top 2” is milled off.
 This is done by using a machine that grinds off the top layer of pavement.
 If the alley has a concrete surface, this step is omitted.
 The surface is then thoroughly cleaned and swept.
 On the second work day, a new asphalt surface is placed over the existing pavement.

 During the following calendar year, the alley will be seal coated.
 Seal coating provides additional protection to the alley, extending the service life of the asphalt surface.
 It involves placing asphalt emulsion on the pavement and spreading chips, such as granite, over the emulsion.
 The surface is rolled with specialized compaction equipment.
 After a few days, the alley is swept to pick up any excess chips.

 Impact to Residents: